 1. Mopinion

 Mopinion is an all-in-one user feedback software that specialises in in-app feedback.
 Users can capture feedback from your app users via our SDK’s, API or webview.
 It also includes a visual feedback feature that enables visitors to submit in-app screenshots alongside their feedback and metadata (i.e. user info, app version and more).
 All feedback captured via both web and mobile can then be visualised in your (customisable) dashboard in real-time.
-Mopinion is easily integrated with iOS, Android and Windows.
+Mopinion is easily integrated with iOS and Android.

 Interested?
 Start your free trial or request a demo